 The Pompeii complex is HUGE (Damn you, Donald Trump.
 I can no longer read that word in a normal voice!) and you could easily spend a couple of days seeing all of it.
 But really?
 Italy has so much more to offer and time is of the essence!
 I believe I saw the highlights – a theater, a brothel, a body, and a penis on the sidewalk – so I’m satisfied.

 I also got frighteningly lost.
 Like, RUNNING full speed through the maze searching for my tour group that was on their way out.
 AHH!
 What were they wearing?
 I don’t know!
 Where am I?
-Shit, they’re gonna leave without me.
+OMG, they’re gonna leave without me.
 Are you in my group?
 Are you?
 Dammit!
 It’s really, really disorienting y’all.

 Something I would definitely go back for, probably the only reason, and something I missed because I was playing the part of “responsible chaperone” to a group of high school art students at the time (I know, clearly a role I suck at), is to visit the penis museum.
 OK, officially it’s the Naples National Museum of Archeology, but tell me if I’m wrong.
 Definitely check out this article from the blog Hole in the Donut.
 But ya know what?
 Art students would totally get this.

 As seen in the photo above, the stones in the streets allowed citizens to cross over the sewage and whatever else that was washing down the street like a stinky brown river.

 Finally, what everyone came to see.
 I expected there to be just tons of bodies laying around.
 Again, lies!
 There’s this one.
 And another next to it, I think.
 And another one in the storehouse.
 Ta-da!
 Yes, the site and the history is quite remarkable, I agree.
 The hype?
 No.